SamanSathenjeri/oboeExtraFeatures/README.md

 I took this concept and added a few more features that is scientifically proven to help you learn concepts faster.
 Using different techniques, learners can understand and digest information better and quicker.
 These features are **mermaid maps, mind maps, ELI5, and active recall**.
 With these features, plus Oboe's marvelous course + testing, you can learn anything you want. **Feel free to try!**

+--

-[![Demo Video](https://img.youtube.com/vi/5OWN4DawjU8/maxresdefault.jpg)](https://www.youtube.com/watch?v=5OWN4DawjU8)
+Check out this demo video! (click on the thumbnail) [![Demo Video](https://img.youtube.com/vi/5OWN4DawjU8/maxresdefault.jpg)](https://www.youtube.com/watch?v=5OWN4DawjU8)

 ---